kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/customization.md

 #### Conflict Resolution for `LoadBalancerConfiguration`

 It is possible for a `LoadBalancerConfiguration` to be attached to both a `Gateway` and its associated `GatewayClass`.
 In such scenarios, when identical fields are specified in both configurations, the LBC employs a merging algorithm to resolve conflicts.
 The precedence of values is determined by the `mergingMode` field, which is exclusively read from the `GatewayClass`'s `LoadBalancerConfiguration`.
 If `mergingMode` is not explicitly set, the `GatewayClass` configuration implicitly takes higher precedence.
-For more info on `mergingMode`, refer this [doc](../loadbalancerconfig/#mergingmode)
+For more info on `mergingMode`, refer to [the merging mode documentation](./loadbalancerconfig.md#mergingmode).

 The following fields exhibit specific merge behaviors: